cevv-be/Condor-simu/UDP2json/README.md

 Udp2json is the glue in between the *Condor* flight simulator software (https://www.condorsoaring.com/) and the simulator dashboard implemented as an HTML/javascript page.

-udp2json receives the udp packets sent by Condor with metric updates (speed, altitude, ...) and serves them as the json metrics as expected by the g3 library.
+udp2json receives the udp packets sent by Condor with metric updates (speed, altitude, ...) and serves them in the format by the g3 (https://github.com/patricksurry/g3) library.

 udp2json is written in the go language and compiled to an executable.
 Go lang is inherently parallel and allows the UDP reception and the http serving to be independant coroutines.